ubernostrum/django-registration/docs/custom-user.rst

 :ref:`The one-step workflow <one-step-workflow>` places the following requirements on your user model:

-* It must specify :attr:`~django.contrib.auth.CustomUser.USERNAME_FIELD`, so that a username value can be retrieved.
+* It must set the attribute :attr:`~django.contrib.auth.CustomUser.USERNAME_FIELD` to denote the field used as the username, and must define the method :meth:`~django.contrib.auth.models.AbstractBaseUser.get_username` for retrieving the username value.
+Subclasses of Django's :class:`~django.contrib.auth.models.AbstractBaseUser` receive this attribute and method automatically.

-* It must define a field named ``password`` for storing the user's password (it will expect to find this in the field ``password1`` of the registration form).
+* It must define a field named ``password`` for storing the user's password (it will expect to find the value in the field ``password1`` of the registration form).

 Also note that :class:`~django_registration.forms.RegistrationForm` requires the ``email`` field, so either provide that field on your